Infrared Spectroscopy and Imaging

 Active open-path FTIR is typically used in a fixed location.
 It can be deployed in a monostatic or bistatic configuration.
 In the monostatic configuration, the transmitting unit is placed on one side of the area to be measured and the receiving unit is placed on the other.
 This deployment has some measurement efficiencies over bistatic configuration but generally limits the activity to ground-level, straight-line measurement.
 In the bistatic configuration, the sending and receiving units are co-located and the light is transmitted across the field of measurement to a retroreflector that bounces it back to the receiving unit.
 In both of these configurations the instrument is measuring only what crosses its line of sight; contaminants that are released at a height above this line of sight may be missed by the instrument.

 Bistatic configurations can be used to perform horizontal and vertical radial plume mapping, which is used to locate hotspots and estimate total emission flux from a facility.
 If an area to be measured does not contain many above-ground obstructions, it can be gridded and retroreflectors placed in each grid square.
 The average concentrations from the instrument to each retroreflector can be subtracted from each other to determine sector contributions, or the values can be computer-manipulated to yield a contour map.
 A large increase between retroreflectors is interpreted as a hotspot area.
 The hotspot area is then gridded on much smaller squares in a repetitive process until the source is located.
+See EPA 2005 for an example site.

 To obtain potential hotspot data and total flux leaving a facility, a series of retroreflectors is placed along the downwind side of the site at different distances and heights.
 If the total plume falls within the height of the vertical retroreflectors, an estimated flux can be calculated using wind speed measurements taken at the same time.
 The accuracy of the wind speed measurements can be improved by using Doppler radar.
 In all measurements, background concentration levels will need to be subtracted.
+See EPA 2004 for an example site.

 Passive open-path FTIR relies on a difference in temperature between the emitting target compounds and background.
 The instrument can be deployed in two modes: in a stationary point and shoot mode or mounted to a vehicle or aircraft.
 The Swedish government has sponsored the development of a vehicle-mounted, passive FTIR (solar occultation flux) method to monitor fugitive emissions at refineries and other chemical plants.
 Measurements are made by placing the suspected plume area between the instrument and the sun.
 Detection limits are generally higher with passive instruments than with active ones, but the range is longer (up to several kilometers).

 Infrared sensing video cameras record the differences in absorption of specific infrared wavelengths in their field of vision.
 The presence of chemicals that absorb at the specified wavelengths is made visible as a clouded area.
 The camera has been very effective in locating large hydrocarbon releases from places that are difficult to access.
 It does not detect all chemicals, nor does it speciate or quantify them.
 Releases under 500 ppm are generally not detectable.
 The camera can be combined with a passive FTIR system to provide visual indication of the origin of a release as well as its chemical composition and concentrations.
+Examples of IR camera use.

 Infrared detectors for oil in water or soil are small benchtop instruments that require an electrical supply (AC or 12 volt battery).
 Petroleum hydrocarbons are extracted from a soil or water sample using proprietary solvents, generally a chlorofluorocarbon or methylene chloride.
 The extract is then either filtered (soil) or decanted (water) into a sample holder that is placed in the instrument for analysis.
 The readout is in ppm of total petroleum hydrocarbons (TPH).